-The Group's consolidated accounts and other receivables amounted to P44.09 million and P70.29 million as of March 31, 2021, and December 31, 2020, respectively.
-The decrease of P26.20 million was mostly attributed to the decrease of trade receivables.
+The Group's consolidated accounts and other receivables amounted to P64.15 million and P70.29 million as of September 30, 2021, and December 31, 2020, respectively.
+The decrease of P6.14 million was primarily attributed to the collection of trade receivables.
+The Group is closely monitoring the timely collection of its receivables (most of which are from Globe) to support its liquidity.